-Bacterial motility patterns adapt smoothly in response to spatial confinement and disorder
+Bacterial motility patterns vary smoothly with spatial confinement and disorder

 Read the full article See related articles